MiSikora/laboratory/library/docs/gradle-plugin.md

     // At most, one of the source options can be set with this function.
     // By default, 'Local' sources are considered to be default options. withDefaultSource("Aws")

+    // Same as `withDefaultOption(option)` without lambda except that it generates supervised feature flags
+    // defined in the lambda.
+    withDefaultOption("Option") { option ->
+      option.feature("SupervisedFeature") {
+        // recursive feature generation
       }
+    }

+    // Same as `withOption(option)` without lambda except that it generates supervised feature flags
+    // defined in the lambda.
+    withOption("Option") { option ->
+      option.feature("SupervisedFeature") {
+        // recursive feature generation
+      }
+    }
+  }

   // An alternative syntax for adding features with Groovy DSL.
+It is available only for top level features.
+  // Supervised features do not use this syntax.
   SomeFeature {
     packageName = "io.mehow.sample.feature"
     description = "Feature descritpion"